 - Adjust thickness: for drinks you want the syrup to feel like maple syrup, so simmer it for about 10 minutes.
 For pancakes you might want a thicker syrup, so simmer for an extra 5 minutes on low heat.

-- A hint of lemon: I recommend adding some lemon peel in the syrup whilst it’s cooking.
+- A hint of lemon: I recommend adding some lemon peel or a little lemon juice in the syrup whilst it’s cooking.
 This will give it a lovely citrus zing and reduce the sweetness.

 - Sweetness level: This syrup feels a little sweeter than honey, so make sure you taste test before adding a lot to your drink.
 I recommend using 2-3 tablespoons for a medium glass.